VallepuVenkataSaiTeja/registration-crud-java/README.md

 2. Inserting Data:
 ------------------
-*Class: insertData
+Class: insertData
-*Operation: Inserts 5 rows of data with random details into the Registration table.
+Operation: Inserts 5 rows of data with random details into the Registration table.

 3. Retrieving Data:
 -------------------
-Class: readData
+-Class: readData
-Operation: Fetches details based on the provided ID from the Registration table.
+-Operation: Fetches details based on the provided ID from the Registration table.

 4. Updating Data:
 -----------------